NicHub/STM32-E407-BLINK/README.md

 ## SERIAL OUTPUT

-Serial output is avaible from three different sources:
+Serial output is available from three different sources:

 ### SerialUSB

-To read SerialUSB, you only need an USB cable connected to the USB-OTG#1 port, i.e. it is the same cable that we used to program the board.
+To read SerialUSB, you only need a USB cable connected to the USB-OTG#1 port, i.e. it is the same cable that we used to program the board.

-For SerialUSB to work, the function `SystemClock_Config(void)` must be overriden by the one provided in this project.
+For SerialUSB to work, the function `SystemClock_Config(void)` must be overridden by the one provided in this project.
 The original function can be found here: `~/.platformio/packages/framework-arduinoststm32/variants/BLACK_F407XX/variant.cpp` or here: `C:\Users\<home>\.platformio\packages\framework-arduinoststm32\variants\BLACK_F407XX\variant.cpp`.

 For more explanations see: <https://community.platformio.org/t/stm32-e407-doesn-t-work-on-pio/9303/3>.

-> Note that unlike the Arduino UNO and similar boards, a terminal showing the output of SerialUSB must be restarted manualy each time the board is reset.
-This is quite annoying during developement and you may prefer the other two serial ports below.
+> Note that unlike the Arduino UNO and similar boards, a terminal showing the output of SerialUSB must be restarted manually each time the board is reset.
+This is quite annoying during development and you may prefer the other two serial ports below.

 ### Serial3